AlexPereverzyev/leader-election/README.md

 - protocol is sequential: no message ids and pipelining
 - message parser is not srteaming: re-scans buffer every time new chunk arrives
-- peers maintain two connections : one for requests, other - responses
+- peers maintain two connections: one for requests, other - responses
+- no ping-ponging: node is down when any of the two connections is lost
 - optimistic message validation